PARAPROSDOKIANS (I have no idea what this means)

 She had graduated college, found a good-paying job as a Xx at Xx, and moved into a place of her own.

-Linny had never really gotten over him.
+Beth had never really gotten over him.
 She had dated a few times since then, but her heart wasn’t in it.
-Because, for better or worse, she was still in love with Grey.
+Because, for better or worse, she was still in love with Vinnie.

 But after three hellish years, he needed to see her, if only for a moment.
 To spend a little time with someone he knew, someone who had once loved him, cared about him.
 Three years without seeing a friendly face, hearing a familiar voice, holding and being held by someone who loved him...Three long, lonely years.